 The research by Thomas Gilovich, a psychology professor at Cornell University, shows that we get the biggest benefit when we purchase an experience far in advance.
 Savouring future consumption for days, weeks, years only makes the experience more valuable.

 Like all companies, we have annual goals.
-To have 100,000 customers.
-Good, but not that exciting.
+For example, to have 100,000 customers.
+Great goal, but not that exciting.

 This year we tried a different approach.
 At the beginning of the year we announced that next winter the whole MailerLite team is moving to Bali, Indonesia.
 People thought it was a joke.
 They laughed.
 But it wasn’t.
 We are actually moving to Bali.
 And this big thing bonds our team.